-Network automation is the process of using software to configure, manage, and automate network functionality.
-The software is intelligent enough to make decisions that maximize efficiency and functionality of the network at all times.
+Network automation is the process of using software to automate network and security provisioning and management in order to continuously maximize network efficiency and functionality.
 Network automation is often used in conjunction with network virtualization.

 When using network automation with virtualization, software-defined networking (SDN) is combined with network functions virtualization (NFV) technology to configure and change the network according to business or services goals.
 The SDN controls how the hardware devices operate.
 Administrators can create virtual software networks between virtual machines or manage multiple physical networks with networking software.
 Network virtualization and network automation are especially useful for environments that experience unplanned usage surges because the automated network can accommodate these surges by automatically redirecting network traffic to servers in less impacted areas of the network.